Souravs72/Frappe-Documentations/README.md

 - [Nik Kothari](https://github.com/nikkothari22) - Frappe React SDK and other tools
 - [@souravs72](https://github.com/souravs72) - Documentation of this repository

-See also the list of [contributors](https://github.com/frappe/frappe/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/frappe/frappe/graphs/contributors) who participated in Frappe project.

 ## 🎉 Acknowledgements <a name="acknowledgements"></a>